jackstine/commenter-landing/content/terms/index.md

 date: 2021-09-11T22:15:46-04:00
 draft: false
 ---
-# Terms of Service
 Dated: September 12, 2021

-Please read these terms of service ("terms", "terms of service") carefully before using YT-Commenter (the "service") operated by Options Deep Inc ("us", 'we", "our").
+Please read these terms of service ("terms", "terms of service") carefully before using YouTube-Commenter (the "service") operated by Options Deep Inc ("us", 'we", "our").
 <!--- added the name above, also the company that operates it --->

 # Conditions of Use